JaimeFine/Rust_Learning_Projects/miniserver/README.md

   * **Backpressure:** Workers block on `recv()`, so jobs queue up until a worker is free.
   * **Safety:** Sharing the receiver via `Arc<Mutex<...>>` ensures only one worker dequeues a job at a time.
-  * **Shutdown:** Closing the sender signals all workers to stop; joining threads prevents orphaned threads.
+  * **Shutdown:** Sending an explicit `Terminate` message to each worker ensures all threads shut down cleanly and prevents panics.
+  * **Error Handling:** The server now uses `Result` to propagate errors, preventing crashes from invalid requests or missing files.

 -----